facelessuser/coloraide/docs/src/markdown/strings.md

 Color("rgb(30.3456% 75% 100%)").to_string(precision=0, percent=True)
 ```

-Providing a precision of `-1` is a special input that will give the highest precision that can be given.
-Not
+Providing a precision of `-1` is a special input that will give the highest, useful precision that can be given.
-particularly helpful except to look at the raw decimal number.
+Precision will be given out to double precision.
+Higher can be used, but will most likely be unhelpful.

 ```py play
 Color("rgb(30.3456% 75% 100%)").to_string(precision=-1, percent=True)